+Informal Action
-Many potential disciplinary issues can be resolved informally, and informal action will be considered, where appropriate, to resolve problems.

-Where this is not possible or has been exhausted the company will deal with issues fairly and promptly.
-No disciplinary action will be taken against an employee until the case has been fully investigated.
+Many potential disciplinary issues can be resolved informally, and therefore informal action will be considered initially.
+Where this is not possible, or has been exhausted, the Company will deal with issues fairly and promptly and no disciplinary action will be taken against an employee until a reasonable investigation has been carried out.
+Any meetings and discussions as part of an investigation are solely for the purpose of fact-finding and no disciplinary action will be taken without a disciplinary hearing.

+In some cases of alleged misconduct, the Company may need to suspend the employee from work while it carries out the investigation or disciplinary procedure (or both).
+While suspended, the employee should not visit our premises or contact any of our clients, customers, suppliers, contractors or staff, unless authorised to do so.
+Suspension is not considered to be disciplinary action.

+Formal Action

-For formal action the employee will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case before any decision is made at a disciplinary meeting.
+In the event of formal action, the employee will be given written notice of the hearing, including sufficient information about the alleged misconduct or poor performance and its possible consequences to enable the employee to prepare.
+The employee will be given the opportunity to state their case before any decision is made at a disciplinary meeting.
 Employees will be provided, where appropriate, with written copies of evidence and relevant witness statements in advance of a disciplinary meeting.

 At all stages of the procedure the employee will have the right to be accompanied by a trade union representative, or work colleague.
+The employee should notify the Company if there are any relevant witnesses they would like to attend the hearing and any documents or evidence they wish to be considered.